MarianoChaves/pygent/README.md

 pip install -e .
 ```

 Python ≥ 3.9 is required.
-The only runtime dependency is `rich`.
-Install any OpenAI-compatible library such as `openai` or `litellm` separately to enable model access.
+The package now bundles the `openai` client for model access.
 To run commands in Docker containers also install `pygent[docker]`.

 ## Configuration